-Luthy were founded in 1916 by Edmond Luthy as a precision machine shop in La Chaux-de-Fonds, the watchmaking heart of Switzerland in the Jura mountains to the north-east of Geneva.
-After branching out into the manufacture of watchmaking equipment and machine tools, today, as a third-generation family-owned business, they specialise in the supply and sale of Swiss-made and other high-quality engineering products.
+Luthy was founded in 1916 by Edmond Luthy as a precision machine shop in La Chaux-de-Fonds, the watchmaking heart of Switzerland in the Jura mountains to the north-east of Geneva.
+After branching out into the manufacture of watchmaking equipment, watch lathes and other small machine tools, today, as a third-generation family-owned business, they specialise in the supply and sale of Swiss-made and other high-quality engineering products.

 One of their most interesting models from their days as a manufacturer was the LF10, a version of the ubiquitous Universal Precision Milling Machine as made by, amongst many others*, Deckel, Thiel and Maho.
 Like all of its kind, the Luthy was intended to solve a multitude of machining problems by an ability to mount a number of different heads - horizontal, standard vertical, high-speed vertical, long-reach vertical and slotting - in combination with a variety of tables - plain, plain-tilting and compound swivelling.
 The heads could be driven backwards and forwards across the top of the main column to provide an in-out feed, while the tables were bolted to a flat, vertical table (sometimes but not always T-slotted) with power longitudinal and vertical feeds.
 By juggling the choice of heads and tables, and utilising other accessories, a skilled technician was seldom defeated in his attempts to produce the most complex of milled and drilled components - and all to a very high standard of accuracy.